The true legend of the fall, in all its vivid gold color and grace

 Sokojikara's "AutumnSlash" Katana is a true legend of the fall...and the spring, summer and winter.
 And like leaves from a tree upon fall's first chill, foes drop to the ground - trembling - at the very sight of this potent sword.
 Friends and random onlookers may tremble, too, upon glimpsing the AutumnSlash, but in shear awe and admiration, rather; and perhaps even a bit of jealousy.
-There's no doubt - the AutumnSlash is a rare gem, teeming with vibrant color, distinctive visual allure and one-of-a-kind accents.
+There's no doubt - the AutumnSlash is a rare gem with distinctive visual allure and one-of-a-kind accents.
 A literal masterpiece forged by a master's hand, it honors the past but is built to take on the unique rigors of the modern era - the pinnacle of ancient Japanese swordcraft in the 21st century.

-Vibrant Japanese maple leaves and a subtle rippling line
+Gold Japanese maple leaves and a subtle rippling line

-Adorned with brilliant crimson, amber and gold maple leaves, the stunning wooden saya is likely the first feature to capture your attention.
+Adorned with brilliant gold maple leaves, the stunning wooden saya is likely the first feature to capture your attention.
 And make no mistake - the saya is nothing short of exquisite, indeed, with its stately frayed sageo and hand-lacquered finish.
 But look more closely and you'll quickly discover many of the AutumnSlash's most breathtaking treasures are subtler, some even invisible to the naked eye and others altogether intangible.
 Not least of these is clay tempering - an integral part of what makes the AutumnSlash so special, yet its presence visible only via the delicate natural hamon line that ripples over the blade edge.
 Unique to traditional Japanese swordcraft, clay tempering is an ingenious differential steel hardening technique that yields the toughest, sharpest blades on the planet - even today, centuries after it was first developed by Edo-period smiths.
 Clay tempered blades also boast unrivaled edge retention, and the AutumnSlash’s impressive T10 high carbon steel blade is no exception.

 How Sokojikara smiths carry on a centuries-old sword-making tradition